-1) Stocks and Shares ISAs: All eligible UK investors have an annual ISA allowance of £20,000 per person, which can be used to invest in the plan (as long as you have not opened another Stocks and Shares ISA in the 2024/25 tax year).
+1) Stocks and Shares ISAs: All eligible UK investors have an annual ISA allowance of £20,000 per person, which can be used to invest in the plan (as long as you have not opened another Stocks and Shares ISA in the 2021/22 tax year).
 It is possible for couples to each invest up to the maximum limit of their ISA allowances, in other words £20,000 each (£40,000 in total).
+Please make sure that you read the plan brochure, 'if/then...' summary and plan application pack, and consider the other important documents, which include the full terms and conditions of the plan.